-Accidents or a devastating illness can strike at any time, and while most people prefer to focus on the positive aspects of life, preparing for an emergency is the first step for planning for the future.
-What if an unexpected situation left you or a loved one unable to make financial or health care decisions?
+Accidents or a devastating illness can strike at any time, and while most people prefer to focus on the positive aspects of life, preparing for an emergency is the first step in planning for the future.
+What if an unexpected event left you or a loved one unable to make financial or health care decisions?
 Who would you turn to?
 In your mind, the choice may be obvious, but in the eyes of the law, things are not so cut and dry.

 A spouse or child may have differing views than a parent or sibling when it comes to handling your financial or health care wishes.
-The unfortunate truth is that not having a power of attorney will only lead to costly court appointments to resolve the matter, even if your family members are not at odds.
+The unfortunate truth is that not having a power of attorney will lead to costly court appointments to resolve the matter, even if your family members are not at odds.

 What are Powers of Attorney?

 A power of attorney is a simple document that appoints a person to handle your affairs in the event that you are unable to.
 Accidents, failing health or a number of other factors can lead to a person needing a power of attorney, and if that unfortunate situation ever arises, being prepared will only make life easier for your family.
-The documents do not have an expiration date and will remain effective as long as the principle person is alive.
+The documents do not have an expiration date and will remain effective as long as the principal person is alive.
 Elder Law of California, however, recommends that power of attorneys be revisited every three to five years, just in case life situations change and a new person needs to be added or removed from the document.

 Types of Powers of Attorney

 Power of Attorney for Assets

 A power of attorney for asset management document appoints a person to handle your financial matters if you are in a situation where you cannot make decisions for yourself.
 The agent that you appoint will have the power to:

 • Access bank accounts

 • Make financial decisions